Vasile Pârvan

-Vasile Pârvan ([vaˈsile pɨrˈvan]; 28 September 1882, Perchiu, Huruiești, Bacău County – 26 June 1927, Bucharest) was a Romanian historian and archaeologist.
+Vasile Pârvan ([vaˈsile pɨrˈvan]; 28 September 1882 – 26 June 1927) was a Romanian historian and archaeologist.

 Biography

-Vasile Pârvan came from a modest family, being the first child of the teacher Andrei Pârvan (with ancestors from Bessarabia) and of Aristița Chiriac (from Dobrenii Neamțului).
+Pârvan was born in Perchiu, Huruiești commune, Bacău County.
+He came from a modest family, being the first child of the teacher Andrei Pârvan (with ancestors from Bessarabia) and of Aristița Chiriac (from Dobrenii Neamțului).
 He received the first name Vasile, as well as his uncle, Vasile Conta (his mother being the philosopher's cousin).

 In 1913 Pârvan married Silvia Cristescu, niece of Ioan Bogdan, his former teacher.
 During World War I, he took refuge in Iași (in 1916) and then in Odessa (in 1917), where his wife died in childbirth.

 Passionate about the work on site, Pârvan ignored the appendicitis he suffered from.
-He finally arrived on the operating table, but it was too late to save his life; he died at 45 years old only, in full creative power.
+He finally arrived on the operating table, but it was too late to save his life; he died in Bucharest at age 45, in full creative power.

 Education

-He attended primary education in Berești and high school studies at the Gheorghe Roșca Codreanu National College in Bârlad (1893-1900).
-He then studied at the Faculty of Letters and Philosophy of the University of Bucharest (1900-1904), having as professors Nicolae Iorga, Ioan Bogdan, and Dimitrie Onciul.
+He attended primary education in Berești and high school studies at the Gheorghe Roșca Codreanu National College in Bârlad (1893–1900).
+He then studied at the Faculty of Letters and Philosophy of the University of Bucharest (1900–1904), having as professors Nicolae Iorga, Ioan Bogdan, and Dimitrie Onciul.

 In 1904 he left with a scholarship from the University of Bucharest (from the "Hillel Fund") on a troubled study trip to Germany, following the courses of three universities (Jena, Berlin, and Breslau) and often having financial problems and health issues.
-In Breslau he obtained the title of Doctor cum laudae, under the direction of Professor Conrad Cichorius, with thesis The nationality of merchants in the Roman Empire (1908, in German), considered by specialists as one of the best studies on the development of trade in classical antiquity.
-German colleagues called him "the little Mommsen", which - given that the "great" Theodor Mommsen had recently been awarded (in 1902) the Nobel Prize for his monumental History of Ancient Rome - suggested the research interests of Pârvan.
+In Breslau he obtained the title of Doctor cum laudae, under the direction of Conrad Cichorius, with thesis The nationality of merchants in the Roman Empire (1908, in German), considered by specialists as one of the best studies on the development of trade in classical antiquity.
+German colleagues called him "the little Mommsen", which — given that the "great" Theodor Mommsen had recently been awarded (in 1902) the Nobel Prize for his monumental History of Ancient Rome — suggested the research interests of Pârvan.
 He became professor at the University of Bucharest, and was elected member of the Romanian Academy.